lucendio/lecture-devops-infos/faq.md

 #### 5. Where do I get some infrastructure to play with, to do the tutorials with, or even for the assignment?

-Essentially, you have 3 different kind of options:
+Essentially, you have 3 different options:

 a) your workstation has enough resources (CPU, memory) to host one or more virtual machines, which would enable you to mimic some *cloud resources* locally - as you know: the cloud is just a bunch of other people's computers

 b) have a look at the link section on [*cloud providers*](./links.md#providers)

 c) the university provides a Kubernetes cluster managed with Rancher (requires student account, and VPN access if you are not on-site)